lauraoprisan/bathhouse-management/README.md

 tomer gets out of the bath, you have to clean the bath and refill it with clean water to make it ready for the next customer.

-The catch is that you can only keep the business running if you have a maximum of 2 angry cus tomers.
+The catch is that you can only keep the business running if you have a maximum of 2 angry customers.
 A customer is considered angry when their patience runs out while waiting in the queue, causing them to leave without getting a bath.